phrh/PredRAD/README.md

 Usage
 -----

-* **pattern_for_genome.sh**.
-This script will search all the restriction sites from the input file (patternfilename) in every genome from the input file (genomefilename)
+- **pattern_for_genome.sh**.
+This shell script will search all the restriction sites from the input file (patternfilename) in every genome from the input file (genomefilename.
+As a result this scripts creates :

-..
 	The input arguments are are:

-  ..1. genomefilename  - name of file with table with two columns (1) species code and (2) link to whole genome fasta file
-    (see example/test_pattern_for_genome/example_genome_table )
+	- genomefilename: name of file with table with two columns (1) species code and (2) link to whole genome fasta file (see example/test_pattern_for_genome/example_genome_table )

-  ..2. patternfilename - name of file with table with tow columns (1) restriction site regular expression and (2) restriction site name
+	- patternfilename - name of file with table with tow columns (1) restriction site regular expression and (2) restriction site name
     (see example/test_pattern_for_genome/patternfilename)

-... > To run, just write on shell
+	To run, just write on shell

-  ...pattern_for_genome.sh genomefilename patternfilename
+	_patternforgenome.sh genomefilename patternfilename_

-2. **genome_nucleotide_distrib.py**.
+- **genome_nucleotide_distrib.py**.
+This python module will

-> The input files are:
+	 The input files are:

-  1. genomefilename -
+	- genomefilename
-  2. resultsfile
+	- resultsfile

-* python genome_nucleotide_distrib.py genomefilename resultsfile
+	To run, just write on shell

+	_python genomenucleotidedistrib.py genomefilename resultsfile_

-3. **sequence_probability.py**
+- **sequence_probability.py**

-* python sequence_probability.py distributionfile patternsfile
+	To run, just write on shell

+	_python sequenceprobability.py distributionfile patternsfile_